software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 This Sprint doesn't have a Moodle submission.
 It is enough that everything mentioned in the exercises is pushed to the project's GitHub repository before the Sprint deadline on {{site.sprint_2_deadline}}.
 We will be working on the exercises for the next two weeks.

 The Sprint assesment is done based on the exercises 1-17.
-The group can earn up to 10 points from this Sprint.
+The team can earn up to 10 points from this Sprint.
 The assesment is done at the end of the Sprint during the Sprint Review event.

 ## Retrospective